0nyr/journals2data/README.md

 ### Thu 17 June 2021

+Fixed several problems with uniitest.
+Now the basis is properly working for anyone wanting to implement Unit tests.

+Finished the basis data structure for data of the program.

+Started working on Newspaper3K scrapper refactoring as well as data extraction from web pages.

-* [ ] Implement Unit Tests (Working on it, see [unittest doc](https://docs.python.org/3/library/unittest.html#unittest.TestLoader.discover) and [StackOverflow](https://stackoverflow.com/questions/1896918/running-unittest-with-typical-test-directory-structure).
+* [X] Implement Unit Tests (Working on it, see [unittest doc](https://docs.python.org/3/library/unittest.html#unittest.TestLoader.discover) and [StackOverflow](https://stackoverflow.com/questions/1896918/running-unittest-with-typical-test-directory-structure).
-* [ ] Complete Article class
+* [X] Complete Article class
-* [ ] Add a write to file function, don't use semaphore for now
+* [X] Add a write to file function, don't use semaphore for now
-* [ ] Use hash-map to create a list of ongoing Articles inside he Source object
+* [X] ~~Use hash-map to create a list of ongoing Articles inside the Source object~~.
+Used `list` instead because we will need to iterate over its elements to see which articles have disappeared.
+* [X] Install Newspaper3k and Unidecode
+* [ ] Fix circular import errors due to type hinting.
+Chech [that fix](https://adamj.eu/tech/2021/05/13/python-type-hints-how-to-fix-circular-imports/) (WIP)
-* [ ] Try article scraping to a file
+* [ ] Try article scraping to a file (WIP)
 * [ ] Try link extraction, create link extraction module
 * [ ] Try recurrent scrapping
 * [ ] Try threads and concurent writing to a file with semaphores
 * [ ] Perform integration of threads into Source object

 end